An equivariant compactification for adjoint reductive group schemes: Descent

 \begin{proof} In the view of \Cref{relationonOmega}, it suffices to show that the following diagram of $U'$-rational morphisms

-commutes, where the dotted vertical arrows indicate that $\pi$ is a $U'$-rational morphism.
+commutes, where $\pi_{U'}$ is the base change of the $S$-rational morphism $\pi$ defined in \Cref{theoremrationalaction} and the dotted vertical arrows indicate that $\pi_{U'}$ is a $U'$-rational morphism.
 Since $\hat{H}$ is induced by $\eta$ which is an automorphism of $\widetilde{G}$, the commutativity of the diagram then follows from \Cref{theoremrationalaction}. \end{proof}